-5) Now the VR headset is connected, the next step is to connect the PlayStation Camera (not supplied).
+5) Now the VR headset is connected, the next step is to connect the PlayStation Camera (not included).
 Attach the PlayStation Camera cable to the corresponding port on the back of the PS4, and place the camera atop or below the TV, making sure there are no obstructions blocking its view of your play area.

 6) With all components now plugged into your PS4, it’s now time to turn on the console.
 Simply power on the console and follow the on-screen instructions to configure your play area and finish the initial setup of the VR system.

 Once that’s done, you should be ready to play in VR!
 If you’ve bought Move batons, connect the batons to the PS4 using the supplied USB cable and press the PlayStation button to pair them.

 How to set up PlayStation VR for PS5